Former Texas police officer gets prison in NY homicides case

 SODUS, N.Y.
-(AP) - A former Texas police officer who pleaded guilty in connection with a New York double homicide will spend up to three years in prison.
+(AP) - A former Texas police officer who pleaded guilty in connection with a New York double homicide will spend one to three years prison.

-Bron Bohlar of Sunray, Texas, was sentenced Thursday.
+Bron Bohlar of Sunray, Texas was sentenced on Thursday.
 He pleaded guilty to conspiracy in February.

 Bohlar rented a car for former Sunray police chief Timothy Dean.